-When asked what is the greatest commandment Jesus appeared to quote the Old Testament.
-And sometimes he did.
+When asked what the greatest commandment is, Jesus appeared to quote the Old Testament.
 But he was once asked the same question by a Scribe (see Mark 12:28-34) and Jesus answered it differently.
 He changed the first commandment by adding a new dimension of human personality.
 According to Moses we are to love God with all our heart, mind, and strength.
 According to Jesus we are to love God with all our heart, mind, soul, and strength.
 He added soul, meaning spirituality.
 In so doing Jesus affirmed the four ways to enlightenment outlined by the Gurus of India.

 But there is a significant difference between Christianity and Hinduism.
 The Gurus allow one to pick and choose which of the four paths to follow.
 It is usually the one an individual likes the best or can do the best!
 But God’s commandment to us is that he wants all the aspects and dimensions of ourselves, all at once, giving everything we know of ourselves to our best understanding of God.
 And we know from Scripture that there are not four ways to enlightenment but one – Jesus.
 In him are found all the four ways, all the disciplines we need to be happy, healthy … and saved for eternity.
 In Christ is the true balance that requires us to develop every part and potential that we possess in order to reflect the full glory of God, in whose image and likeness we are made.

 WHOLY FORMED Fitness Ministries brings it all together according to the Word of God, seeking a true balance through Jesus Christ by developing our Mind, Body, Soul and Spirit.
 Holy means to be completely dedicated to God in our being and doing.
 God wants us to be wholly formed, formed in Christ, transformed into his image, spiritual formation.

 Following the pattern of the various yogic exercises we find in the New Testament are these, by way of example: